pyxem/kikuchipy/CONTRIBUTING.rst

 `Diátaxis Framework <https://diataxis.fr/>`__.
 New documents should fit into one of these categories.

-We use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ for documenting functionality.
+We use `Sphinx <https://www.sphinx-doc.org/en/master/>`__ for documenting functionality.
 Install necessary dependencies to build the documentation::

     pip install --editable .[doc]

 .. note::

-    The user guide notebooks require some small datasets to be downloaded via the :mod:`kikuchipy.data` module upon building the documentation.
+    The tutorials and examples require some small datasets to be downloaded via the :mod:`kikuchipy.data` module upon building the documentation.
 See the section on the :ref:`data module <adding-data-to-data-module>` for more details.